 Expanding First Mile / Last Mile Mobility Options

-New forms of personal transport including eBikes and eScooters make it possible for more people to use these for short trips.
-New sharing platforms make them more accessible, and reduce cost barriers, concerns about security, and the necessity of round trips.
-Integrating these with an easy roll on / roll off experience with light rail expands public transport adoption and reduces our dependencies on automobiles.
+New forms of personal transport, including eBikes and eScooters, are becoming available.
+New sharing platforms make these options more accessible, reduce costs, remove theft concerns, and allow flexible open-ended trip planning.
+Combining these options with an easy roll on / roll off experience for personal bikes on light rail will expand public transport adoption and reduce our dependency on automobiles.

 CA State Rail Plan

 The $144B plan represents a strong commitment to shift miles traveled from highway to railways as part of our planned 80% reduction in GHG emissions from 1990 levels by 2050.
 Passenger rail on our branch line is an integral part of this plan with specific line item funding.
 An integrated rail & transit network is expected to achieve a world class 15-20% share of all passenger miles in California by 2040.

 Rail is already recognized as the most efficient mode of transit.
 Electrified trains using zero emission power from a growing supply of clean alternative sources make rail even greener.
 These trains are also lighter, reducing loads and maintenance on infrastructure.
 Finally, these trains are quieter reducing impact in neighborhoods adjacent to rail lines.

 Early 2021: The Choice Is Ours

 The conclusion of the 2018 Unified Corridor Study (UCS) found that a rail solution was the best overall option for the corridor.
 After the release of the study, the Regional Transportation Commission voted to build the trail and keep the rail for a high capacity transit solution.
 As part of this process, the RTC also commissioned a more detailed study, the Alternative Analysis, to examine the full range of transit options in the corridor.